caprenter/bingley-music-town/docs/contact.md

 ---
 title: Contact
-layout: page
+layout: page_v2
+sub-title: We'd love to hear from you
-cover: PFK2.jpg #no leading slash
+# cover: PFK2.jpg #no leading slash
+cover: exhibition2024/524A9857-20.jpg
-image-credit: Playing For Kicks
+# image-credit: Playing For Kicks
 navigation: true
 ---